xavierjialei/xi-portfolio/critique-by-design.md

 > I suggest that the years can be sorted in descending order, starting from the most recent.
 Since the data from the recent year is more important, I would make it easier for the readers to find.

+###### Accountant, mid 20’s
+> Can you tell me what you think this is?

+> A bar chart comparing the box office sales in China and the rest of the world.

+> Who do you think is the intended audience for this?

+> Film studios who intend to distribute their movies in China and want to decide if they should increase their investment in the Chinese market.

+> Can you see what is being emphasized here?

+> The shares from China of each movie.

+> What else do you notice that is important in the chart?

+> Marvel’s global box office is increasing over the years, and the shares from China are also increasing.

+> Is there anything you find surprising or confusing?

+> Do the shaded parts refer to the shares from China or global sales?
+There is no legend to explain this relationship.

+> Is there anything you think can be improved?

+> I would add a conclusive sentence under the title so that readers can quickly understand what I’m trying to express without diving into the bar chart.
+Color should also be used for better engagement.

 ## Step 5: Build your solution